-Based on DAGs generated by causal structure learning methods, researchers apply graph methods, like BFS, random walk, or PageRank, for root cause inference.
+Based on DAGs generated by causal structure learning methods, researchers apply graph methods, like BFS \cite{beamer2012direction}, random walk \cite{spitzer2001principles}, and PageRank \cite{ridings2002pagerank}, for root cause inference.
 The BFS is to traverse the graph and determine the abnormal node without descendants or with no abnormal descendants as a root cause.
-A random walk is to walk through paths and choose neighbors randomly in a graph.
+A random walk is walking through paths and choosing neighbors randomly in a graph.
 It determines the node most visited as the root cause.
 PageRank improves the random walk by adding the possibility of jumping to a random node, which will be used in this paper.

-In conclusion, metric-based research can realize automated and real-time root cause localization compared with log and trace-based research.
+In conclusion, metric-based research can achieve automated and real-time root cause localization compared with log- and trace-based research.
 However, most existing research is about coarse-grained faulty service localization, while fine-grained root cause metric localization can be more helpful for rapid recovery and loss mitigation.
-CI based methods are becoming popular, but most of them have their limitations.
+CI-based methods are popular, but currently used methods have their limitations.
 Therefore, this paper will mainly focus on fine-grained root cause localization and explore gradient-based methods to build causal graphs.